-If m_a and m_b do not fulfill the requirements for simple multiplication, they would have to undergo a transformation process.
-Nevertheless, in Section 4.2.2, we apply a workaround to merge BN whose CPTs have different cardinalities.
-Solving this issue on a general level requires dedicating future work solely to this challenge.
+If m_a and m_b do not fulfill these requirements, they would have to undergo a transformation process.
+Nevertheless, in Section 4.2.2, we apply a workaround to merge BNs whose CPTs have different cardinalities.
+After merging the EOSC models, the leader node provides m{ab} to the newly-joint device; once received, transfer learning is completed.
+Thus, it decreases the time for model training or even skips it entirely.